zubairchutea/thrivecart/README.md

 If you decide to request a refund, simply contact ThriveCart’s support team through their help desk.
 Refunds usually process within 5 to 7 business days and go back to your original payment method.

+How to Request a Refund from ThriveCart?

+To request a refund, submit your request within the allowed timeframe, typically 7 days from the purchase date.
+Contact ThriveCart directly via email at [support@thrivecart.com](mailto:support@thrivecart.com) or through their official contact form.
+Make sure your request includes your purchase email, order or transaction ID, the reason for the refund, and any supporting evidence such as screenshots or examples of how you used the platform.
+ThriveCart may review your usage of the software as part of the approval process, so provide clear and complete information to help your request succeed.

 ## FAQs on ThriveCart Discount Code

 ### Does ThriveCart offer monthly payments?

-No, ThriveCart only sells lifetime licenses.
-There are no monthly or yearly subscription plans available.
+No, ThriveCart does not offer monthly or yearly subscriptions; it only provides a one-time lifetime license, giving full access to all features without recurring fees.

 ### Can I upgrade from ThriveCart Standard to Pro later?

-Yes, you can upgrade from the Standard to the Pro plan at any time by simply paying the price difference between the two plans.
+Yes, you can easily upgrade from the Standard to the Pro plan anytime by paying just the difference between the two plans, unlocking advanced features and tools immediately.

 ### Do ThriveCart coupon codes expire?